 The internal speakers on some TVs must be turned off before the audio out port outputs an audio signal.
 This can be done through the menu of the TV.

 NOTE: The example below are steps that are ONLY applicable when connecting headphones to the AUDIO OUT port of the an Android TV manufactured by Sony and how to turn off the internal speakers.

 - On the supplied TV remote control, press HOME.

 - In the TV category, select Settings.

 - Select Sound.

 - In addition, the AUDIO OUT jacks on some TVs may have a FIXED or VARIABLE setting.
 If using the VARIABLE setting, then the volume on the TV may need to be increased.
 Using a FIXED setting is recommended.

 - If you are still not getting sound from the headphones after following the suggestions above, connect the headphones to a different audio device such as smartphone, tablet or computer.
 If the headphones work correctly with a secondary audio device, there may be a setting that needs to be configured or an issue with the audio out port of the TV.

 If the recommendations above do not resolve the issue and sound is not heard when trying a second audio device, service may be required.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.